 Optimizing your URL to rank for a certain keyword phrase is dead simple.
 Just include the exact phrase you’re trying to rank for within or as the URL.
 If, for example, you’re trying to rank for “Sell my house fast in Boston”, then you might use the URL, [yourdomain].com/sell-my-house-fast-Boston

-The URL (much like the Title Tag and Meta Description) indicate to Google what your page is about and where it should place you when people are searching for a related phrase.
+The URL (much like the real estate meta tags) indicate to Google what your page is about and where it should place you when people are searching for a related phrase.

 This is a quick win you don’t want to ignore.

 The truth is, the basics of SEO are relatively simple.
 More than anything, ranking in Google is a matter of consistently publishing new pages and content that is optimized for search engines.
-And if you’re looking for some quick wins on each page, take these three real estate SEO tips and optimize the Title Tag, Meta Description, and URLs of the pages you’d like to rank with the best SEO tags for real estate.
+And if you’re looking for some quick wins on each page, take these three real estate SEO tips and optimize the real estate meta tags of the pages you’d like to rank with the best SEO keywords for real estate.

 Of course, it doesn’t guarantee that you’ll rank overnight.
 But it’s an important first step on the road to ranking in Google and pulling passive traffic and leads from the search engines.

 So get going and let us know if you have any questions in the comments!